telerik/ajax-docs/controls/dropdowntree/design-time/smart-tag.md

 ## Online Resources

-Links navigating directly to **RadDropDownTree** Demos, Documentation help, Code library and to the Feedback portal of the controls suite.
+Links navigating directly to **RadDropDownTree** demos, documentation, code library and to the feedback portal of the controls suite.